adamscott/godot-website/collections/_release_4_5/entry-systems-animation-bind-bones-to-other-bones-with-boneconstraint3d.md

 text: |
   With `BoneConstraint3D` and the new `AimModifier3D`, `CopyTransformModifier3D`, and `ConvertTransformModifier3D`, it is now possible to bind bones to other bones.
 This opens up the door for more natural movements and poses.

-  This feature is notably really helpful for handling VR and metaverse avatars.
+  This feature is really helpful for handling VR and metaverse avatars.
 contributors:
   - name: Silc Lizard (Tokage) Renew
     github: TokageItLab